luiscielak/sqdesignlabs/_pages/case-study-pmi-da.md

 <img width="712" alt="Screen Shot 2022-09-26 at 3 43 07 PM" src="https://user-images.githubusercontent.com/349454/192366593-7e238555-ed61-48b2-ae37-d66d388931fe.png">

+## TL;DR
+A mobile-first learning and reference tool for PMI’s Disciplined Agile framework, designed from scratch and launched as an MVP.
+Resulted in adoption by Agile coaches worldwide and is now the design foundation for 3+ additional PMI projects.

 ## Results

 **We successfully launched 6 months later an MVP (Minimal Viable Product) that will serve as the backbone for all future mobile projects at PMI.**